vechema/dnd-web/README.md

 ## Client

-Angular 7 to create frontend
+Angular 7 to create frontend and beautiful user experience

 ### Starting the client